Shajan/CS/web/React/concepts.md

 ---

-### Memory Mechanism → Hooks
+### Hooks

-The mechanism React uses to remember values and behavior is called **hooks**.
+The mechanism React uses to remember values and behavior is called hooks.

 Hooks:
-- rely on call order
 - attach memory to functions
+- rely on consistent call order
 - only work when React controls execution

 ---